ssomers/FiiO-X3II/README.md

 * Repeat previous 3 steps for firware version 1.4 (if needed)
 * Place a copy of packtools.exe in directory pack
 * Place a copy of msyh.ttf in directory changes_exported/fonts
-* Place a copy if eq.ini in directory pack and edit the equaliser profile names as desired
+* If desired, place a copy if eq.ini in directory pack and edit the equaliser profile names
 * Run [pack](pack.bat)